 I was commissioned by Arts Emergency to design and lead a workshop for their staff team focused on youth mental health awareness.
 Drawing from my extensive experience in this field, I led a session tailored to their organisation and activities, helping them to consider how they can ensure their programme supports and considers young people’s wellbeing.

-I was brought in to work on a co-production project based across three London boroughs, funded by CAMHS commissioners, and I led the delivery of two workstreams.
-First, delivering mental health awareness training for teachers, in partnership with CAMHS and young champions.
-Second, co-designing and co-delivering a mental health conference with young champions, attended by students from five local schools.
+I was brought into Rethink Mental Illness to work on a co-production project based across three London boroughs, funded by local CAMHS commissioners.
+I led the delivery of two workstreams: delivering mental health awareness training for teachers, in partnership with CAMHS and young champions; and co-designing and co-delivering a mental health conference with young champions, attended by students from five local schools.

 Feedback from students: